betacygni/ALMAGAL/README.md

 **Information on the fraction of bandwidth used for continuum determination**

-The file ```almagal_continuumRanges.csv``` contains a series of columns that lists the fraction of bandwidth used for the continuum determination for each source, individual array and spectral window.
-In the following we list the name of the files and the header information that can be used to identify the content included in each file:
+These files contain information on the fraction of bandwidth used for the continuum determination for each source, individual array and spectral window.
+In the following we list the name of the file and the labels of the header row, which can be used to identify the content included in each file:

 - ```almagal_continuumRanges.csv```
-  - calibrated split files produced with scriptToSplitSources.py
-  - master scripts:

   - Source
   - contrange_spw0_7M
   - contrange_spw1_7M
   - contrange_spw2_7M
   - contrange_spw3_7M
   - contrange_spw0_TM2
   - contrange_spw1_TM2
   - contrange_spw2_TM2
   - contrange_spw3_TM2
   - contrange_spw0_TM1
   - contrange_spw1_TM1
   - contrange_spw2_TM1
   - contrange_spw3_TM1